Climate-Alliance Germany: Organization

 Fundamental political decisions are made in a plenum that meets at least twice a year.
-The office is responsible for implementing the resolutions in coordination with a "spokespersons' council" made up of up to nine representatives from member organizations, who are elected by the plenary session.
-He takes over the control of content between the plenums and determines the annual plan.
+The secretariat is responsible for implementing the resolutions in coordination with a "speakers' council" made up of up to ten representatives from member organizations, who are elected in a plenary session.
+The "speakers' council" makes decisions between the plena and determines the annual plan.

 Climate Alliance Germany has been a non-profit, registered association since 2022.
 Previously, from 2014 to 2021, its legal entity was the Forum Ecological-Social Market Economy.
-The budget (2020: around 840,000 euros) is covered by income from project funds and membership fees.
-Projects are currently (2020) funded by the European Climate Foundation, the Mercator Foundation and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
-About a third is achieved through membership fees, plus donations of a small amount.
-Past projects have also been funded by the Children's Investment Fund, the DBU, the Federal Project Management Jülich and other foundations.
+The budget (2022: around 956,000 euros) is covered by income from project funds and membership fees.
+Since January 2023, Climate Alliance Germany receives institutional funding from the German Federal Ministry for Economic Affairs and Climate Protection.
+Projects are currently (2023) funded the Mercator Foundation, the Allianz Foundation and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+About 15 per cent of the budget is achieved through membership fees, plus donations of a small amount.
+Past projects have also been funded by the European Climate Foundation, the Children's Investment Fund, the DBU, the Federal Project Management Jülich and other foundations.